How to develop the proper build for a successful customer experience implementation journey

 - Ensure that your CX is compatible with your brand

 Successful firms have found it easiest to begin with a small part of the organization.
-Find a group in your organization that has a critical need and do a pilot to get quick wins and early proof of business value.
+Find a group in your organization that has a critical need and do a pilot to secure quick wins and early proof of business value.
 Check that the signals you send throughout the customer journey are compatible with your brand.
-Interestingly, although CX compatibility with the brand has a strong correlation with revenue and brand value, it was rated as one of the lowest challenges in the survey (less than 15% of respondents mentioned it as a challenge).
+Interestingly, although CX compatibility with the brand holds a strong correlation with revenue and brand value, it was rated as one of the least significant challenges in the survey (less than 15% of respondents mentioned it as a challenge).
 Although most firms think they have this one handled, we recommend you check to make certain.

 Payoff prospects: Do not expect immediate payback from these foundational efforts.
 Over time, they will positively impact financial performance.
 We found that mapping the customer journey is associated with higher market share.
 Integrating touchpoints seamlessly across the customer experience seems to pay off with higher revenue, higher marketing ROI, higher customer acquisition and higher customer retention.
 And when your CX is brand-consistent, your company should reap higher revenue and brand value.